 24% were American Indian/Alaskan Native, 1% were Asian or Pacific Islander and 13% were of more than one race or ethnicity/undetermined race or ethnicity.

 40.1% of MN students did not have a caring adult in the community.

-To end this cycle of generational child abuse in your community; Call your legislators and tell them that you support your communities schools, children and young families and you will vote for affordable daycare, quality mental health services and other early childhood programs.
+To end this cycle of generational child abuse in your community; Call your legislators and tell them that you support your schools, children and young families and you will vote for affordable daycare, quality mental health services and other early childhood programs.

 Check out KARA’s resource links for other organizations that need help in your community.

 Sign up for KARA’s Friday Morning Updates and share this with your friends (and especially teachers, social workers, law enforcement and health workers)